A story of an Irish Halloween...

 It was made of wicker and straw tied tightly together with handmade ropes.
 In the center of the craft was a built up pedestal made of flax, and upon the pedestal sat the book.

 This time the torches were extinguished, and the black smoke from them wafted all around my deck.
 Perhaps by my touching the boat when I pushed it away caused the flames to go out.
 I don't know, but I became quite frightened as my mind conjured up all sorts of images of evil doings and sacrifices by some secret sect of hooded Druids.
 I wondered then, who had set this boat upon the water?
 What unholy ceremony was attached to this ancient craft?
-I didn’t know the answers, but out here floating on the foggy ocean alone, one tends to let their imagination get the best of them.
+I didn’t know the answers, but out here floating on the foggy ocean alone, one tends to imagine.

 There it was.
 The little boat was following me as if I were towing it in with a rope.
 I increased my speed, but somehow it kept up with me as if magically propelled.
 It was too much for my mind to handle.
 It didn't make sense--couldn’t be happening.
 My mind kept thinking about the book.
 Finally, after realizing I couldn't outrun the strange ship, I shut down my engines and coasted silently across the glassy surface.